dddddjent/rust-renderer/README.md

 1. Write the new one (`Diffuse { data: Box<DiffuseMaterial> },`) inside the enum
 2. Create a struct for this new material
 3. Make sure the serde methods (add custom ones inside the serde.rs for now)

+- TexturedMaterial:
+  - optional color, texture map, normal map, displacement maps
+  - Texture should be a separate enum (with inner structs)
+    - DXT
+    - ETC
+    - ...
+  - for each map, `"texture_map":{"type":"DXT","path":"..."}`